epi2me-labs/wf-metagenomics/README.md

 the primary outputs of the workflow:

 #### HTML Report
-You can find an example of the report that you will generate here: [link]{} it gives an overview of the quality of the data along with information about the classifciations.
+You can find an example of the report that you will generate [here](example_report.html) it gives an overview of the quality of the data along with information about the classifciations.